pyunji/MovieProject/crawling/README.md

 		- watcha_user/temp2/user_data{numbering}-{numbering}.csv
 		- watcha_user/temp3/error_user_data{numbering}-{numbering}.csv

-Got as accurately as possible the movies and ratings you rate based on *rating_count*.
+Got as accurately as possible the movies and ratings user's rate based on *rating_count*.

 The number of users who rated more than six movies was 207,793.